 \begin{remark} Using the presentation of $\ffP$, we could also define that $\ffF$ is diagonal if $\ccF_0$ is. \end{remark}

-\begin{theorem}[Universal property of the diagonalization] Let $\pi:\blHL_{\ffF}\ffP\to\ffP$ be as above.
+\begin{theorem}[Universal property of the diagonalization] Let $\ffP$ a Noetherian, integral, normal Artin stack admitting an integral presentation.
+Let $\pi:\blHL_{\ffF}\ffP\to\ffP$ be as above.
 Then \begin{enumerate} \item The sheaf $\pi^*\ffF$ is diagonal of the same generic rank as $\ffF$. \item The blow-up $\blHL_{\ffF}\ffP$ satisfies the universal property: For any morphism of stacks $f:\ffY\to \ffP$ such that $f^*\ffF$ is diagonal of the same generic rank as $\ffF$, there is a unique morphism $f'$, which makes the following diagram 2-commutative:

 \end{enumerate} \end{theorem}